 Just to make sure – you know that instead of dealing with a ton of documents for a Partner Visa application you can call us and we’ll do the hard job for you, right?
 Are you worried it’s gonna cost you to engage a migration agent?
 Well, it’s up to you if you want to take a risk and lodge an application by yourself or spend some more money for a peace of mind and let the professionals do the job.

-As I said before, Australian Partner Visa process is a long and arduous one, which can take many months, sometimes years and is separated into a two-stage process, BUT you apply for both the temporary AND permanent Partner Visa at the same time using the form titled “47SP Application for Migration to Australia by a Partner.”
+As I said before, Australian Partner Visa process is a long and arduous one, which can take many months, sometimes years and is separated into a two-stage process, BUT you apply for both the temporary AND permanent Partner Visa at the same time using the online form titled “47SP Application for Migration to Australia by a Partner.”
 Long name I know.
 Apparently, the Australian government isn’t very creative.
 There are several ways you can lodge these applications, the most popular are by post or online.
 Lodging online is “easy”!
 Simply:

 - Once the form has been submitted, your sponsor then uses your TRN to submit THEIR “40SP Sponsorship Form for a Partner to Migrate to Australia.”
 Application is similar they’ll have to login to their immi acount select “New application”, then “Family” and finally from a drop down list “Sponsorship for a Partner to Migrate to Australia (300, 309/100, 820/801).

-- Remember to provide all the relevant documents that they require or you will have to go through this process all over again!
+- Remember to provide all the relevant documents that they require or you may face a partner visa refusal!

-- Pay the Partner Visa Application Charge when you lodge your forms (don’t get scared once you’ll see how much does it cost – it’s almost 8000 AUD as of beginning of 2020)
+- Pay the Partner Visa Application Charge when you lodge your aplication (don’t get scared once you’ll see how much does it cost – it’s almost 8000 AUD as of beginning of 2020)

 - Submit application form 47SP, form 47A (if applicable to your situation) form 40SP (which should be completed by your sponsor), and any other supporting documentation required.